netreplica/graphite/docs/CONTAINERLAB.md

 1. Create a topology definition file for ContainerLab

-  You could ctart with one of the examples [published](https://containerlab.srlinux.dev/lab-examples/lab-examples/) on ContainerLab website, or use your own topology.
+  You could start with one of the examples [published](https://containerlab.srlinux.dev/lab-examples/lab-examples/) on ContainerLab website, or use your own topology.
 Here, we will use ContainerLab capability to generate Clos topologies.

 ```Shell
 cd $HOME/clabs